poulainv/tottem/README.md

 #### Technologies

-It's a full-stack Typescript with some code generation in order to have a type safe experience from end-to-end.
+It's a full-stack Typescript app with some code generation in order to have a type safe experience from end-to-end.

 Here is a list of main technologies used: